ericchase/cplusplus--a-star-search/README.md

 // pass over a significant amount of cost and heuristic function calls.

 // Profiling (in Release configuration)
-// I'm not an expert with profiling, but one of the details that stook
+// I'm not an expert with profiling, but one of the details that stood
 // out to me was the call count to std::lower_bound.
 In one instance,
 // A* one showed 24,415 calls whereas A* two showed only 8,238.
 This was
 // the most significant difference.
 Since the 8puzzle problem is fairly